Social Media Ethics with Stowe Boyd

 09:22 – Boyd on the nature of consensual blogs.

-16:47 – Boyd slams the social media press release as an antiquated notion, a holdover from the days of the telegraph and offers ways in which to enter the 21st century.
+16:47 – Boyd slams the social media press release as an antiquated notion, a holdover from the days of the telegraph, and offers ways to enter the 21st century.

 19:58 – Schwartzman and Boyd debate the validity of the press release as a means to distribute information.
-Boyd ridicules companies who ignore technological trends.
+Boyd ridicules companies that ignore technological trends.

-25:56 – Thinking outside the box: new tactics for a new era of media.
+25:56 – Thinking outside the box: new tactics for a new media era.

-28:30 – What are the key ways in which companies can abide by the ethics of new media?
+28:30 – What are the key ways companies can abide by social media ethics?

-33:33 – Facing a moral dilemma: how PR professionals should behave in the blogosphere when their livelihood depends on the promotion of a person or product.
+33:33 – Facing a moral dilemma: How PR firms should behave in the blogosphere when their livelihood depends on promoting a person or product.

 36:40 – Boyd on why he is legitimate and relevant.

-37:07 – Plugging the Boyd’s upcoming keynote speech at the 2007 PR Online Convergence Confererence titled “Bloggers and PR: Why Can’t We Just Get Along.”
+37:07 – Plugging Boyd’s upcoming keynote speech at the 2007 PR Online Convergence Conference titled “Bloggers and PR: Why Can’t We Just Get Along.”

 38:31 – End.